mqless/mqless.github.io/_docs/install-locally.md

 permalink: /docs/install-locally/
 ---

-In order to run MQLess locally we first need a way to run Lambda locally.
+In order to run MQLess locally, we first need a way to run Lambda locally.
 For IOT example we would also need DynamoDB to store the actors' state.

 ## Prerequisites
 Install nodejs, docker, [AWS Cli](https://aws.amazon.com/cli/) and [SAM Cli](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html).

-On linux it is recommended to allow docker cli to run without sudo, follow this guide [https://docs.docker.com/install/linux/linux-postinstall/](https://docs.docker.com/install/linux/linux-postinstall/).
+On linux, it is recommended to allow docker cli to run without sudo, follow this guide [https://docs.docker.com/install/linux/linux-postinstall/](https://docs.docker.com/install/linux/linux-postinstall/).

 ## Configure Docker Network

-In order for the local Lambda instance and Dynamodb to talk to each other we need create a user-defined network.
+In order for the local Lambda instance and Dynamodb to talk to each other, we need to create a user-defined network.

 ```bash
 docker network create mqless-local --subnet 192.168.0.0/24 --gateway 192.168.0.1